Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 We look at the color of humans' faces to determine their health; indeed, facial pallor has been associated with sickness for centuries.
 In dogs, on the other hand, we can get an idea of the dog's overall health by simply looking at the color of the gums.

 Yes, the gums... you heard right.
 Contrary to how the saying goes, a wet nose isn't an indicator of a dog's health, but the gums are fairly reliable if you know what to look for.
-This is why if your dog has been acting sickly, your vet will skip the nose and go straight to the mouth.
+This is why if your dog has been acting sick, your vet will skip the nose and go straight to the mouth.

 It's a good habit to get accustomed to the look of your dog's gums so you can recognize changes.
 A baseline assessment will help you quickly recognize any signs of problems, especially life-threatening ones.